CS7IS5-Group-Chinstrap/Wingman-Backend/README.md

 ## API's

-- */usersdata* - Returns the data for all the users.<br/>
+- */all-users* - Returns the data for all the users.<br/>

-- */getSimilarUsers?userID={userID}* - Returns the data for the users similar to a given user (passed as userID in api query parameter) using K-means clustering
+- */get-similar-users/{userID}* - Returns the data for the users similar to a given user (passed as userID in api eg: */get-similar-users/19* ) using K-means clustering

-- */getIceBreakers?userID={userID}* - Returns icebreakers from topics extracted from a given user's bio (user passed as userID in api query parameter) using Latent Dirichlet Allocation (LDA) in gensim.
+- */get-ice-breakers/{userID}* - Returns icebreakers from topics extracted from a given user's bio (user passed as userID in api eg: */get-ice-breakers/19*) using Latent Dirichlet Allocation (LDA) in gensim.